 I have the feeling that the exaggerating and generalizing bio-fuel arguments that we are currently discussing in public almost prohibit giving the debate at least slight impulses in a somewhat more constructive direction without being branded as immoral.
 I am convinced that whoever spends the time to delve deeper into the bioenergy debate will also be surprised by many bright arguments.

-Only patient education helps against one-sided arguments
+Only patient clarification helps against one-sided arguments

 What is left of the dream of bioenergy that has fueled the euphoric initial phase of this non-fossil and regenerative energy source?
 Where should she go?
-Bioenergy journey walk?
-Apart from some progress (Bioenergy as control energy) The path of the past few years has led to a dead end many players in the bioenergy industry agree, However, someone should point out the bright side of bioenergy and contrast the dominant dark arguments with a well-deserved opposite pole.
+Bioenergy journey go?
+Apart from some progress (Bioenergy as control energy) The path of the past few years has led to a dead end many players in the bioenergy industry agree.
+However, someone should point out the bright side of bioenergy and contrast the dominant dark arguments with a well-deserved opposite pole.

 All previous experience shows that the high-circulation and opinion-forming media see this as their task only to a very limited extent.
 Unfortunately.
 The figure of speech bad news are good news is like a spoken curse that makes its way around the media industry with relish.
 News of positive developments has made it much harder to get enough attention to make the leap into broader opinion-making.
-That is why there are so few reports of less intense but positive events.
+That is why there are so few reports of comparatively less intense but positive events.
 Why is it so rare to read about the following developments:

 - successful Opening of a modern facility